chien021091/aws-pro/STREAM Kinesis.md

 - A feature that allows you to process one shard of a kinesis (dynamo db) data stream with more than one lambda invocation simultaneously.

 Compare between kinesis data stream and data firehorse

+- Unified Cloudwatch agent can not send direct to AWS firehorse